CWES Program

 It is the intent of the CWES Program to provide employment and training services as needed to all adult CalWORKs recipients in order for them to reach self-sufficiency.

-CalWORKs Employment Services Participation Requirements and Exemption Policy
+CWES Participation Requirements and Exemption Policy

 [EAS 42-711]

-An individual may not be required to participate in a welfare-to-work activity if they qualify for an exemption.
-The EW determines whether or not an individual is exempt from CWES registration.
+An individual may not be required to participate in a Welfare-to-Work (WTW) activity if they qualify for an exemption.
+The SSBS determines whether or not an individual is exempt from CWES registration.
+The AEC/EC may request that the SSBS review for an exemption when information is disclosed that suggests the individual may meet one of the exemption criteria.

 • Required to participate in WTW activities,

-• Required to participate in Cal Learn, or
+• Required to participate in Cal-Learn, or

 • Exempt from participation.